Tone woods for electric guitars

 Paulownia

-Botanical name: Paulownia tomentosa, also called Empress Wood or Kiri (桐) in Japan, is a nice-sounding, extremely light-weight Asian hardwood which started being used by the Western world in the last 20 years.
-It was introduced by the Chinese and Japanese.
-Rising costs and restrictions on other traditional tonewoods has intensified the need for good alternatives.
+Botanical name: Paulownia tomentosa, also called Empress Wood or Kiri (桐) in Japan, is a nice-sounding, extremely light-weight Asian hardwood which started to filter its way from China and Japan into into the western world beginning in the early 2000s.
+Rising costs and restrictions on other traditional tone woods has intensified the need for good alternatives.
 Paulownia is native to China and is also cultivated extensively in Japan and Korea.
 It has been used in Asia for hundreds of years to make high-quality traditional musical instruments (including the Japanese koto.)
 Paulownia is the fastest growing hardwood species in the world, taking only 5-7 years from planting to harvesting (as opposed to 35+ years for mahogany.)
 Because of its fast cultivation it is at the top of the list as a solution for world reforestation projects.

 Tonal properties: It is used in guitar manufacturing for electric guitar bodies and has a sound similar to poplar.

-Dean Guitars, Glendale Guitars, Mario Guitars and others use this wood for some of their instruments, and it is often used in generic DIY guitar kits.
+Dean Guitars, Glendale Guitars, Mario Guitars and others use this wood for some of their instruments, and it is often used in generic DIY guitar kits from China.

 Agathis